Medical Industry Brand Guide

 Does your medical brand need a health check?
 Don´t make these terminal errors when designing your logo.

-Understand What is a Brand
+Understand What is a Medical Industry Brand Guide

 Branding is easily confused with marketing, but the two are actually very different.
-Your brand is the identity of your company.
+Your medical industry brand guide is the identity of your company.
 It’s comprised of everything from your medical logo design to the language in your materials to the way your representatives answer the phone.
 While certain elements of a brand are tangible, like the colors in your logo or the imagery on your website, others are more ephemeral, like the way your staff treats patients.

-As you’re creating your brand, it’s important to realize that what you put forth as your brand is open to interpretation by the customer.
+As you’re creating your medical industry brand guide, it’s important to realize that what you put forth as your brand is open to interpretation by the customer.
 Your brand as it exists in the mind of the customer will vary from one person to the next.
 Your job is to try and create a sense of continuity and consistency that can overpower the differences in perception.
 After all, the most successful brands enjoy a fairly consistent perception.
 Provideing customers with a stable look and feel that they will immediately recognize when they come across it.

-The following brand elements will help you create a complete medical brand that will help you meet your business goals and build customer loyalty.
+The following medical industry brand guide elements will help you create a complete medical brand that will help you meet your business goals and build customer loyalty.
 Keep in mind that creating your brand comes before any marketing efforts.
 However, you will go through many different marketing campaigns over the coming months and years.
 But your brand should stay the same so customers can easily recognize who’s behind the advertisement, no matter what approach you’re taking to your current marketing campaign.

-Pinpoint Your Medical Brand Goals
+Pinpoint Your Medical Industry Brand Goals

 Image via Flickr by Daniel Oines